 Objective: To develop extensive reading skill and comprehension for pleasure and profit.
+Outcome: Acquisition of LSRW skills

 1. 'A Dilemma' from Professional Communicative English.

 Objective: The lesson centres on the pros and cons of the development of science and technology.